CSE587A-permanent-org/assignment_name/README.md

 To use this repository as a template, do the following:

 1. Create a new repository through github.
-After clicking 'new repository', there will be a `template` option near the top which provides a dropdown.
+After clicking 'new repository', there will be a `template` option at the top which provides a dropdown.
 Choose this repository as the template.

 1. `git clone` the new repository to your local.
-Using your favorite method of finding and replacing all strings in a directory (I do this in vscode) replace all instances of `assignment_name` with the name of the new assignment.
-No spaces or special characters other than hyphens or underscores.
-Make sure whatever method you use includes hidden directories in the search and replace.
-    - Change the name of the `assignment_name` directory to the same new name that you set above
+    - Change the name of the `assignment_name` directory to the assignment name.
+    This does not need to be the same -- for instance, if you named the repo `dice_posterior_solution`, you would name the `assignment_name` subdirectory `dice_posterior`
     - Change the name of the hidden `.vscode/assignment_name.code-workspace` to `.vscode/<new_name>.code-workspace`